MirelaManta/rock-paper-scissors/README.md

 ## Rock Paper Scissors
-...but with a computer as opponent
+...but with a computer as opponent.
 If you've been living under a __rock__ (got it? 😉😂) until now, here are the rules of this very old game:
 * rock wins against scissors;
 * paper wins against rock;